 Frequently Asked Questions

-If you don’t see your question answered here, please feel free to contact us directly!
+If you don’t see your question answered here, please feel free to contact Mile High Doulas directly!
 We are here to get you the answers that you need.

 Do you offer free consultation?

 Yes!
-When you contact us, we will connect you with anyone who has availability for your expected due date.
+When you contact us, we will connect you with a vetted partner doula who has availability for your expected due date and meets your needs.
 Then, you can check out our bios and decide which doula might be the best fit for your family.
-Next, you will schedule a free call to further discuss your needs, ask any questions, and figure out what postpartum support might look like for you.
-If you have any questions, you can email info@milehighdoulas.com, and one of our doulas will reach out within 24 hours.
+Next, you will schedule a free call to further discuss your needs with those doulas so you can ask any questions, and figure out what postpartum support might look like for you.
+If you have any additional questions, you can email info@milehighdoulas.com, and one of our owners will reach out within 24 hours.

 What does a Postpartum doula do?